 - Eating fruit regularly can help to lower the risk of heart disease, stroke and some types of cancer

-- (Source: NHS Live Well)
+(Source: NHS Live Well)

-Our clients got fruity
+Our client got fruity

-Additionally, a recent survey carried out by British Summer Fruits, which polled 2,000 employees in the UK, has shown more than half think their mood, productivity and stress levels would be enhanced if they were provided with healthy snacks, such as free fruit at work, by their employers.
+Additionally, a survey carried out by British Summer Fruits, which polled 2,000 employees in the UK, has shown more than half think their mood, productivity and stress levels would be enhanced if they were provided with healthy snacks, such as free fruit at work, by their employers.

 The research also found:

-- 81% of respondents find sugary snacks are provided for meetings, with 48% being offered biscuits during meetings compared to 8% who have access to fresh fruit in meetings.
+- 81% of respondents find sugary snacks are provided for meetings, with 48% being offered biscuits during meetings compared to 8% who have access to fresh fruit in meetings

-- 50% of respondents eat unhealthily when they are stressed at work, while 55% feel in a better mood at work when they eat healthily.
+- 50% of respondents eat unhealthily when they are stressed at work, while 55% feel in a better mood at work when they eat healthily

 - 33% of respondents snack during meetings only because the food is in front of them